 The next release of our Container Platform will also support automated CD together with Knative.
 The following values example shows how automated CD can be added to a service:

 teamConfig: teams: team1: name: team1 services: - name: hello ksvc: autoCD: tagMatcher: semver semver: ~1.1 image: repository: otomi/helloworld-nodejs tag: 1.1.3

 The tagMatcher can be semver, glob or regexp.
 Flux will sort images based on the selected image filter pattern type.
 In the example, we use semver tagging.
 When a new image is pushed, the new image will be automatically deployed.
 Read more about Flux and tagging pattern types.

 In this blog post we have shown 2 options for deploying containers with Knative to an Otomi Container Platform controlled Kubernetes cluster:

 With the Otomi Container Platform you’ll get Knative (together with Istio service mesh features) pre-installed and configured.
 Flux will be available in the next release for automated CD.

-Otomi Stack values offers an extra abstraction layer, enabling you to use Knative and Istio without the need to dive deep into all the configuration details, enabling you to concentrate on writing amazing applications.
-The new release of Otomi Stack will also offer an UI to add and edit the values.
+Otomi Container Platform values offers an extra abstraction layer, enabling you to use Knative and Istio without the need to dive deep into all the configuration details, enabling you to concentrate on writing amazing applications.
+The new release of Otomi Container Platform will also offer an UI to add and edit the values.